 - Past, current, and future medical costs.
 Medical expenses may include emergency room visits, hospital stays, doctor's appointments, prescriptions, physical therapy, and more.

 - Lost wages and business income.
 If you've had to miss work because of your injuries, you can collect past and future lost earnings.

 - Loss of future earning capacity.
 You can collect compensation for any loss of future earning potential.
 These may include future promotions, raises, bonuses, and overtime pay.

 - Property damage.
 If your vehicle was damaged in the accident, you could recover the cost of repairs or replacement.

 These include compensation for personal losses that cannot easily be quantified.

 - Pain and suffering.
 Injuries cause immeasurable pain and discomfort.
-When left alone, this can Compensation can help cover these types of losses.
+When left alone, compensation can help cover these types of losses.

 - Mental anguish.
 Mental anguish occurs when someone experiences extreme emotional distress over an injury.
 It can result in depression, anxiety, post-traumatic stress disorder (PTSD), and even suicidal thoughts.